openshift-labs/lab-build-an-operator/workshop/content/using-the-operator-sdk/04-adding-custom-attributes.md

 ```

 To record the names of the pods corresponding to those instances, we also add a `podNames` attribute to the `status` portion of the custom resource.
-The `status` portion is where the operator keeps any attributes to report the status of the deployment based on the custom resource.
+The `status` portion is where the Operator keeps any attributes to report the status of the custom resource.

 ```
 type PodSetStatus struct {